ARMmbed/lora-docs/docs/intro-to-lora.md

 Now on to the software side.
 We'll need a server that understands the LoRa protocol and can interpret the data being sent from the device.
 It's possible to roll your own (Semtech can give you their reference implementation if you sign an NDA), but there are also companies building LoRa Network Servers as a service, handling everything on your behalf.
 Today we'll be using such a service, from the Switzerland-based startup [LORIOT](https://loriot.io).

 LORIOT is free for up to one gateway, and up to ten end-devices, which is good enough for evaluation purposes.
 Unfortunately the free plan has some limitations: it does not include bi-directional data (sending messages back from the cloud to a device) and over-the-air activation.
-But upgrading is relatively cheap (starting at 57 euros per month).
+These services can be bought as an upgrade though (starting at 57 euros per month).

 As a network server just processes your data - it doesn't store it - you'll need a place to store your messages as well.
 LORIOT allows you to hook into their service over a TCP socket or websocket and forward your data to the cloud service of your choice (or straight to your application).